mgutz/gorazor/README.md

 }
 ```

-This view has a signature of `(name string)` which is used in the `js` section.
+This view has a signature of `(name string)` which means `name` will be passed in
+as an argument.
 A variable `title` is set in a code block and is used by the layout.
-A section named,
-`js`, becomes its own function.
-The magic all happens in the template functions view's
+A section named `js` becomes its own function.
+The magic all happens in the
-return value of `layout.Base(title, "", VIEW, js())`. `VIEW` is a placeholder for
+function's return value of `layout.Base(title, "", VIEW, js())`. `VIEW` is a placeholder
-the rendered value of the view template.
+for the rendered value of the view template.

-Calling it from Go.
+To call from Go code

 ```go
 import (